 There are so many differences between the vented and non-vented chest seals.
 Let's take a look at some of them

-• Vented chest seals quickly stick to the patient's wound regardless of the sweat, hair, blood, and any other debris that might try to obstruct its application.
-The other side of the seal contains a one-way air vent, although some are just smooth surfaces.
+Vented chest seals quickly stick to the patient's wound regardless of the sweat, hair, blood.
+In the middle of the seal contains a one-way air vent, although some are just smooth surfaces.
 Vented chest seals also prevent Tension Pneumothorax (TP), which occurs when a non-vented chest seal is left in an open chest wound for a long time.

 Types of chest gunshot wounds